waynegramlich/Fab/docs/Fab.md

 where a FabNode is a base class that sub-classed to provide additional structure.
 The sub-classes are:

-1. FabProject:
-   This is the top level FabNode that encapsulates your entire project.
+1. FabProject: This is the top level FabNode that encapsulates your entire project.

-2. FabDocument:
-   This corresponds to a FreeCAD document file (i.e. `.FCStd`).
+2. FabDocument: This corresponds to a FreeCAD document file (i.e. `.FCStd`).
-   There is usually only one of these.

-3. FabAssembly:
-   This a group of smaller FabAssembly's and individual FabSolid's.
+3. FabAssembly: This a group of smaller FabAssembly's and FabSolid's.

-4. FabSolid:
-   This corresponds to a single Solid object that can be represented as CAD industry standard file interchange format call a STEP file.
+4. FabSolid: This corresponds to a single Solid object that can be represented as CAD industry standard file interchange format call a STEP file.

 There is one FabProject at the tree root, typically almost always just one FabDocument,